Text by CLOT Magazine

-L.E.V. festival, the Spanish platform for the production and promotion of experimental electronic sound, audiovisuals and digital art, was created seventeen years ago by DATATRON collective.
-The festival holds two main big annual events in the country: L.E.V.
+DATATRON collective created the L.E.V. festival, the Spanish platform for the production and promotion of experimental electronic sound, audiovisuals and digital art, seventeen years ago.
+The festival holds two main big annual events: L.E.V.
 Festival in Gijón and L.E.V.
 Matadero in Madrid.
-The festival has just released the first line-up announcements for the Gijón edition, which will take place from 27 to 30 April 2023.
+The festival has released the lineup for the Gijón edition, which will take place from 27 to 30 April 2023.

 The closing act is on Sunday, April 30, at Teatro Jovellanos.
 For this occasion, they will bring back the project Dökk by Italian studio fuse*, a live-media performance that will take us on a journey to the subconscious, the emotions and the unpredictability of the human being.